NCAS-CMS/cfa-conventions/source/cfa.md

 * Names the string-valued variable containing the case-insensitive file formats for fragments stored in external files.

-* The `format` term must be omitted if there is no `file` term.

-* If all fragments are stored in the parent file or in external netCDF files then the `format` term may be omitted.

-* A fragment stored in the parent file is represented by a missing value.
+* The `format` variable must span exactly the same dimensions in the same order as the `file` variable.
+Missing values must be used whenever the corresponding location in the `file` variable is a missing value.

 * A fragment in an external netCDF file is signified by a value of `"nc"`.

-* The `format` variable must span exactly the same dimensions in the same order as the `file` variable.
-Missing values should only be used whenever the corresponding location in the `file` variable is a missing value.

 * Specification of other file formats is allowed, but not described in these conventions.